 - Location or timer-related skills do not require any user input and activate at a pre-determined time or location

 - Web browser based skills can be activated by typing the “share” button in Safari

 - Siri skills can be activated by opening Siri

 - Other skills can be activated within the Shortcuts app

-I have been using all sorts of skills to cut down on me switching between apps, and have been downloading skills from a variety of sources.
+I have been using all sorts of skills to cut down on me switching between apps.
 There are skills I found in the gallery section and either kept as is or modified for my needs.
-There are other skills that I downloaded from other users on the internet or communities such as Reddit, and I also made some skills from scratch using the Shortcuts app.
+There are other skills that I downloaded from other users on the internet or communities such as Reddit.
+I also made some skills from scratch using the Shortcuts app.
 I have a list of my favorite skills in part 2 of this post series.

-I really like the Shortcuts app and how it can help to automate tasks that previously would take several minutes or several apps to accomplish.
+The Shortcuts app can help to automate tasks that previously would take several minutes or several apps to accomplish.
 While I don’t consider Shortcuts a replacement for IFTTT or any of my other digital assistants, it definitely is a great complement and can help users with vision impairment tremendously with using their iOS devices.